Sultan (2016 film): Casting

 In October 2015, there were reports of American actor Sylvester Stallone being cast in the film as Khan's on-screen coach.
 However, Raja Mukerji, the Executive Producer of the film cleared that Stallone would not be starring in the film.
-Later, Sanjay Dutt was then rumored to play the role of coach according to Khan's insistence.
+Later, Sanjay Dutt was then rumoured to play the role of coach according to Khan's insistence.
 However, Khan later reported that he never insisted Aditya Chopra for Dutt's role.

 In December 2015, Randeep Hooda was later signed to play the role of Khan's coach in the film.
 Amit Sadh of Kai Po Che! fame was reportedly signed for the role of young Sultan.
 However, in March 2016, he confirmed that he is playing the role of Khan's younger brother.
 MMA fighter Tyron Woodley has been signed opposite Khan with other fighters in the film.

+The role of Aarfa Ali Khan was offered to Deepika Padukone but she turned it down.
+The role was then offered to Kangana Ranaut who also turned it down.
 In January 2016, Anushka Sharma was signed to play the female lead role opposite Khan.
 For her role as a wrestler, Sharma took wrestling lessons for the film.
 In February 2016, Bosco-Caesar were signed as the choreographers of the film, replacing Vaibhavi Merchant who left the film due to personal commitments.